Symas/containers/openldap/README.md

 from setting the log level to 0, when no logging occurs, as it requires at least the `None` level to have high priority messages logged.
 * `loglevel stats`: basic stats logging, the default.
+* `loglevel 32768`: this is the default, it allows messages logged at LDAP_DEBUG_ANY to be output, these are usually error messages that require attention of an operator.

 ## Maintenance